bahadircolak44/WeatherForecast/README.md

     $ docker-compose up

  - If you want to use docker, you should change database settings in settings.py.
-    Use postgresql, command out sqlite.
+    Use postgresql, comment out sqlite.
- - Nginx has been implemented, need to be command out from docker-compose.yaml
+ - Nginx has been implemented, need to be comment out from docker-compose.yaml

 or